TheArturthur/CoppermindScraper/Cosmere/Raboniel.md

 ## History
 ### Heraldic Epochs
 Raboniel had a daughter, [[Essu\|Essu]], and theorized that she and Essu working together might help them stay sane, but Essu went mad.
 Raboniel used to have the title Lady of Pains, but decided she did not like that title, and was then referred to as Lady of Wishes instead.
 During the last Return, she developed a disease intended to kill all humans on the planet; although it turned out to affect singers as well, she still chose to release it.
 However, it did not work as expected, as fewer than one in ten humans was killed, and one in a hundred singers.
+Leshwi says that due to Raboniel's madness, she was to "remain asleep" after the last Return.

  by  Petar Penev  Leading the attack on Urithiru, flanked by the [[Makay-im\|makay-im]]
 ### Occupation of Urithiru